ilanman/Rpres_ML/index.md

   - $MSE = \frac{1}{n} \sum_{i=1}^{n}\epsilon_{i}^{2} = \frac{1}{n} \sum_{i=1}^{n}(\hat{y_{i}} - y_{i})^{2}$
   - $y_{i}$ is the true/observed value
   - $\hat{y_{i}}$ is the approximation to/prediction of the true $y_{i}$
-- Minimization of MSE yields an unbiased estimator with the least variance
+- Minimization of MSE yields an unbiased estimator with the least variance (this is good!)
 - 2 common ways to minimize MSE:
   - analytical, closed form solution (e.g. `lm()` function does this)
   - approximation (e.g. gradient descent)